mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 }
 ```

-By doing 👆 you haven't changed your ABI, rather you've just made *additions*.
+By doing 👆 you haven't changed your ABI, rather you've just made an *addition*.

-## Are there any breaking changes are not originated from a change in the API/ABI?
+## Are there any breaking changes that are't originated from a change in the API/ABI?
 Yes.
 If you change the *behavior* of something.
 Examples:
   - **Performance Change:** A function used to take 0.3 seconds but now takes 6 seconds
   - **Semantic Change:** A function that takes `a`, `b` as inputs and returns `c`, but after a change returns `d`.
 This is a breaking change.